joakimk/devbox-tools/README.md

 A tool for vagrant boxes that simplify management of development dependencies.

-The main idea is a tool will autodetect and install the right things letting you get right to work instead of messing around with installations (even if some of us think that's a lot of fun, it's usually not our job).
+The main idea is a tool will autodetect and install the right things letting you get right to work instead of messing around with installations.

 **It's meant to make development box setup as easy as pushing to heroku** and it's not bound to any specific programming language or platform.